loop-payments/prisma-lint/RULES.md

 ## field-name-mapping-snake-case

-Requires that the mapped name of a field is the expected snake case.
+Checks that the mapped name of a field is the expected snake case.

 ### Configuration